MoosiestMoose/xando_Dynamo/README.md

 ## Welcome to noughts and crosses in Dynamo player!
 By [MoosiestMoose](https://www.github.com/MoosiestMoose) and [lukeroot](https://www.github.com/lukeroot)

+1 - Open Revit 21

-1 - Open the floor plan "play the game"
+2 - Open the floor plan "play the game"

-2 - Run in Dynamo player.
+3 - Run in Dynamo player.

-3 - A pop up will appear on your first run
+4 - A pop up will appear on your first run

 Each run will:
 Let you move: click your square and hit Esc key.